marcoXbresciani/TKCompanionApp/docs/CONTRIBUTING.md

 Find the latest current LTS NodeJS ([18.13.0](https://nodejs.org/dist/latest-hydrogen/), as of 2023-01-12) for your system.
+The correct version is specified in `package.json` file in main folder.

 Grab the source code by cloning
 [the repository](https://codeberg.org/marco.bresciani/TKCompanionApp).

-Then go to this project main folder and run `npm install --force`.
+Then go to this project main folder and run `npm install`.
 You should see all the needed dependencies downloaded and installed through NPM package manager.